-Singapore offers excellent opportunities for U.S. companies to sell their products and services as the country is virtually a free port.
-However, doing business in Singapore is not without some challenges.
-The open economy attracts suppliers from throughout the world providing tough competition and reducing margins.
-Singapore is also seeing increased business costs, mostly in rentals and a tightening labor market.
+Singapore’s open economy attracts suppliers from throughout the world providing tough competition and reducing margins for U.S. suppliers.
+The country is also seeing increased business costs and a tightening labor market.
 In response to the concerns voiced by the indigenous population, the government has made a decision to tighten the inflow of foreign workers and has accepted the policy will result in slower growth for the country.

-Despite its liberal trading regime, foreign companies face barriers in certain service sectors such as pay TV, basic telecommunications, audiovisual and media services, legal services, banking and education.
+Despite its liberal trading regime, foreign companies face barriers in certain service sectors such as pay TV, audiovisual and media services, legal services, banking, licensing of online news websites, cloud computing for financial institutions, and healthcare: procedural transparency and fairness.
+Details can be found in the USTR Report on Foreign Trade Barriers that is available at http://www.ustr.gov/sites/default/files/2014%20NTE%20Report%20on%20FTB%20Singapore.pdf.